SmartlyDressedGames/Unturned-Docs/unity_project.rst

 #.
 Open **Window** > **Unturned** > **Net Gen**
 #.
 Click **Generate**
+#.
+Tab out and back in to ensure the scripts are imported

 Finally, to run the game in the editor, open ``Assets/Game/Sources/Scenes/Setup.unity`` and click Play.